-The Association for Financial Markets in Europe (AFME)1 and the Securities Industry and Financial Markets Association (SIFMA)2 urge the U.S. and EU to negotiate a comprehensive Transatlantic Trade and Investment Partnership (TTIP) that includes for financial services, conventional market access rules, and, as with other sectors, a mechanism to ensure an efficient, cost-effective and compatible regulatory framework.3 Attached is a proposed framework for enhancing financial regulatory cooperation that would facilitate and guide efforts to promote consistent high-quality regulatory standards in the transatlantic markets.
+The Securities Industry and Financial Markets Association (SIFMA) welcomes the opportunity to respond to the Office of the United States Trade Representative's (USTR) Federal Register notice requesting comments concerning the proposed Transatlantic Trade and Investment Partnership (TTIP).
+We support efforts to negotiate a comprehensive TTIP that includes, for financial services, conventional market access rules, and, as with other sectors, a mechanism to ensure an efficient, cost-effective and compatible regulatory framework.
+We outline below a proposed framework for enhancing financial regulatory cooperation that would facilitate and guide efforts to promote consistent high-quality regulatory standards in the transatlantic markets.
+We also request the opportunity to testify at the May 29 and 30 hearings.